P-patel74/Magic-8-Ball/README.md

 # Magic-8-Ball
-A JavaScript Magic 8 Ball app that gives custom answers to specific questions and random responses to anything else.
+This project is a JavaScript Magic 8 Ball program that responds to user questions with preset or random answers.
+Specific questions receive custom responses, while all other questions generate a random prediction.
+The program uses functions, conditionals, random number generation, and DOM manipulation to create an interactive experience.